-Wolfpack Pentathlon Club members submitted some amazing results in the 2020 Wolfpack Pentathlon Club Virtual Laser-Run, submitting 17 of 27 new meet records established at the event.
+Wolfpack Pentathlon Club members submitted some amazing results in the 2020 Wolfpack Virtual Laser-Run, including 17 of 27 new meet records established at the event.

 Pablo Borceguin established meet records of 13:34.06 and 6:17.53 respectively in the Seniors (Ages 21+) Men Elite Laser-Run and Seniors Men Open Laser-Run events.